bhaptics/tact-simhub/README.md

 ### 3. Run SimHub - Check for bHaptics SimHub Plugin in the Additional Plugins section
 ![paste the dll into simhub](images/run-simhub.gif)

+## How to use the plugin
+1. Run both [bHaptics Player](https://bhap.it/42eQG0l) and [SimHub](https://www.simhubdash.com/) with the bHaptics SimHub plugin
+2. Play a sim racing game that supports SimHub

 ## Screenshots